loca — Index to Location

 |Offset32||offsets[n]||The actual local offset is stored.
 The value of n is numGlyphs + 1.
 The value for numGlyphs is found in the 'maxp' table.|

-Note that the local offsets should be 32-bit aligned.
-Offsets which are not 32-bit aligned may seriously degrade performance of some processors.
+Note that the local offsets should be word aligned.